sintel-dev/Orion/CONTRIBUTING.rst

    the only thing that will be tested is that our code passes the right values to them.

 7. Unit tests should not use anything from outside the test and the code being tested.
-This includes not reading or writting to any filesystem or database, which will be properly mocked.
+This includes not reading or writing to any file system or database, which will be properly mocked.

 Tips